 By 2030, Cards may linger, But digital and contactless payments will dominate.
-The future of digital payments is being created now with the adoption of contactless payments, new digital transactions such as buy online, pick up in store, and reduced friction within the payments ecosystem.
-A report by the Aite Group LLC and prepared by the Electric Vehicle Charging Association, lays out how EMV chip cards, introduced widely in 2015, followed by new point-of-sale terminals equipped to accept chip cards and near-field communication (NFC) contactless payments, formed critical parts of the payments infrastructure.
+The future of digital payments is being created now with the adoption of contactless payments, new digital transactions such as buy online, pick up in-store, and reduced friction within the payments ecosystem.
+A report by experts and prepared by the Electric Vehicle Charging Association lays out how EMV chip cards, introduced widely in 2015, followed by new point-of-sale terminals equipped to accept chip cards and near-field communication (NFC) contactless payments, formed critical parts of the payments infrastructure.

 “Contactless/touchless payments are accelerating new acceptance capabilities in the U.S., but in many markets around the globe, contactless was already a prevalent, if not dominant payment capability,” said senior analyst Thad Peterson.
 “Touchless commerce will be an increasingly large component of payment acceptance going forward.”

 But the future of payments will have to do with more than contactless payments or form factors.
 “Organizations designing ‘future-proof’ payment-acceptance capabilities should assume that digital and contactless payments will be the dominant payment alternatives in 2030,” Peterson says in the report.

 “Contact chip and mag stripe will remain on some older point-of-sale terminals, but few transactions will be conducted that way.
 The vision for a robust and secure payment capability in 2030 will be a secure digital payment platform coupled with a digital wallet or a contactless card that can enable payments wherever they need to be made.
 The distinction between physical and virtual transactions will disappear.”